pranavpr/cardinfo.github.io/_posts/2020-01-01-best-credit-cards-in-india-for-2020.md

 American Express Platinum Travel Card is one of the best travel credit cards at the moment and is suitable for frequent travelers.
 The handsome reward rate coupled with awesome customer support makes this card really desirable.
 However acceptance of Amex cards in India is still not great and many merchants don't accept it due to relatively higher MDR charges.

 - Joining Fee: Nil if applied via [referral link](https://l.cardinfo.in/amextravel), Rs.
-3,500 otherwise
+3,500 + GST otherwise
 - Welcome benefit of 5,000 rewards points worth Rs.
 4,000
-- Renewal Fee: Rs 5,000
+- Renewal Fee: Rs 5,000 + GST
 - Reward Rate: 1 Membership Rewards Point for every Rs.
 50 spent, 0.50% reward rate if points are converted to statement credit
 - Milestone Benefits:
   - Travel Vouchers worth Rs.
 7,700 on annual spend of Rs.
 1.90 Lakhs